All you need to know about HD wallets, xPub, yPub and zPub

 What are Ypub and Zpub?

-After the xPub and yPub, the newest Public Extended Key is called zPub.
+After the xPub and yPub, the newest Public Extended Key is zPub.
 Just as its predecessor the zPub follows the BIP49 standard, but the address type is P2WPKH. zPub is for native compatible SegWit wallets.

 An easy way to differentiate between xPubs, yPubs and zPubs is that xPubs addresses always start with “1”, the yPub addresses always start with “3”, whilst zPub addresses always start with “bc1”.